fetlife/fetlife-ios/README.md

 - View a list of your conversations
 - Read and respond to conversations
+- Notifications of new messages*
+- Display a profile summary of the other user
+- Safe For Work (SFW) mode blurs all pictures until double-tapped (enable or disable in settings)

 ### Requirements to run the app on your iPhone